 Ian J. Elliott Memorial Scholarship

-Applications are typically accepted in January and February for study abroad in summer or fall and will include a brief essay on the planned study abroad.
+Applications are typically accepted in February for study abroad in summer or fall and will include a brief essay on the planned study abroad.
 Students must also meet all application deadlines to apply for study abroad through the UWM Center for International Education.

 Award: